 Smokers also tend to gray faster as tobacco use and abuse generates premature graying of hair, even before their 30’s.

 Stress or damage caused from oxidation activities also causes graying, this is when free radicals, that come from pollution, bad diets and stressing out defeat your good, antioxidant fighters who are empowered from a relaxed mind and body and maintaining a healthy diet.
-Those
+Those who have premature gray hair are said to have more oxidants than antioxidants in their system.
+Deficiencies in vitamin B12 also enable early on signs of graying as it is essential for maintaining your normal hair color pigmentation.

 And yes, genes do play a role in graying early too.
 If it’s in your family tree to go gray early, chances are you may too.